Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 After TCM Security's course I started with the HTB machine on [TJNull's list](https://docs.google.com/spreadsheets/u/1/d/1dwSMIAPIam0PuRBkCiDI88pU3yzrqqHkDtBngUHNCw8/htmlview?pli=1#) .
 The machines that helped me the most for AD were **Absolute**, **Cerberus** , **Forest** , **Return**.\
 These were harder than the OSCP but it was good material.

-I would recommend the better list now which is the [LainKusanagi's list](https://docs.google.com/spreadsheets/u/0/d/18weuz_Eeynr6sXFQ87Cd5F0slOj9Z6rt/htmlview?pli=1), which removed a few machines from TJNull's list and added more good practice machines to align closer with the OSCP exam.
+I would recommend the better list now which is the [LainKusanagi's list](https://docs.google.com/spreadsheets/u/0/d/18weuz_Eeynr6sXFQ87Cd5F0slOj9Z6rt/htmlview?pli=1), which removed a few out-of-scope machines from TJNull's list and added more practice machines to align closer with the OSCP exam.

 ## CPTS Path

 This was the most comprehensive material I ever covered for the OSCP and most of my notes for the OSCP are from doing the CPTS Path from HTB Academy.
 Make an account at HTB Academy and head [here](https://academy.hackthebox.com/paths/jobrole).
 Now choose the penetration tester Job Role path.

-I used the student subscription which allowed access to the whole path.
+I used the student subscription which allowed access to the whole path, and the best part was I got to keep the material as I completed 100% of it.
 Skip the SQLMap and Metasploit sections if OSCP is your only goal.

 ## Vulnlab